open-edge-insights/eii-core/DataAnalytics/VideoAnalytics/README.md

         "device": "CPU"
     }
     ```
-2. Classification sample classifier (has to be used with `bypass Filter`)
+2. Classification sample classifier (has to be used with `Bypass Filter`)
    ```
     {
         "queue_size": 10,